 Ceramic Tile Compared to Natural Stone

-Prized for the unique colors and characteristics, their natural quality is what most often causes people to choose real stone over manufactured ceramics, although this distinction is lessening as manufacturers perfect the art of mimicry with ceramics.
+Prized for the unique colors and characteristics, people to choose real stone over manufactured ceramics because of its natural quality, although this distinction is lessening as manufacturers perfect the art of mimicry with ceramics.
 Natural stone, however, is usually more expensive, both to purchase and install, and it is not nearly as maintenance-free as ceramics.
 Natural stone must be sealed periodically and will stain more readily than does ceramic tile.